Nuevo finds no faults in NAS

 Nuevo, which produces about 54,000 barrels of oil per day, is based in Houston, Texas, with two offices in California.
 The company analyzes both well and seismic data.

 Quick access to data is key, according to Zimmerman."Seismic data provides special data storage and access challenges," Zimmerman said.
-"The majority of the data used by our Houston office is stored in
+"The majority of the data used by our Houston office is stored in seismic surveys that range from 20 to 30 gigabytes in size.
+Geophysicists frequently have to work with multiple data sets, so they read and reread data off of the discs on a regular basis."

 Another challenge is that Nuevo's people often work in teams to analyze data, so the teams need to have access to large varied data sets in one location," Zimmerman said.
 These factors meant that local storage could only be a small part of Nuevo's solution.